-Following a final determination of an institutional disciplinary procedure for cases of rape, acquaintance rape, dating violence, domestic violence, sexual assault, or stalking, the following sanctions or protective measures may be imposed: for example: suspension, expulsion, education programs, community service, probation, no-contact order.
+Following a final determination of an institutional disciplinary procedure for cases of rape, acquaintance rape, dating violence, domestic violence, sexual assault, or stalking, the following sanctions or protective measures may be imposed: for example: suspension, expulsion, education programs, community restitution, probation, and/or No Contact order.

-Procedures for Survivors of Domestic Violence, Dating Violence, Sexual assault, or Stalking
+Procedures for Survivors of Domestic Violence, Dating Violence, Sexual Assault, or Stalking

 Survivors/victims of these crimes will be provided written information about evidence preservation, how and to whom to report these crimes, options about involvement of law enforcement and campus authorities, and assistance in notifying law enforcement if the victim chooses, as well as the option to decline to notify authorities.
-Victims will also be provided information in writing about rights and institutional responsibilities regarding no contact orders, orders of protection, or other available applicable options.
+Victims will also be provided information in writing about rights and institutional responsibilities regarding No Contact orders, orders of protection, or other available applicable options.

 Evidence preservation: In order to best preserve evidence, victims should avoid showering, washing, changing clothes, combing hair, drinking, eating, or doing anything to alter physical appearance until after a physical exam has been completed.

-Reporting: Victims should report to -Anne Lombard Dean of Student Affairs (315) 470-6658 aelombar@esf.edu
+Reporting: Victims should report to -Anne Lombard Dean for Student Affairs (315) 470-6660 aelombard@esf.edu